University South Florida is one of nine CRNA schools in Florida.

 approximately 50 students

-Admission for the following fall starts April 1st.
-October 15th is the priority deadline and when the university will begin accepting students.
-They will continue accepting applications until February 15th on a space-available basis.
+Admission opens on March 15, 2018.
+August 15th is the priority deadline and when the university will begin accepting students.
+They will continue accepting applications until February 15th, 2019 on a space-available basis.

 Your application must be verified by NursingCAS and all supporting documentation received for an application to be considered complete.